 13. Exercising Hard

-Dogs pant and breathe hard in order to obtain more oxygen during and after exercise, and to cool themselves off.
+Dogs pant and breathe hard to obtain more oxygen during and after exercise and to cool themselves off.
 Because dogs do not sweat, panting and hard breathing are how they regulate their body temperature.
-If these body cooling behaviors do not calm down with a bit of rest time, and with moving the dog to a cooler location, the dog could be suffering from heatstroke, which is a very serious condition that must be treated immediately.
-On especially hot days, you should not exercise your dog outdoors, or go on long walks.
-Read more about heatstroke, below.
+If these body cooling behaviors do not calm down with a bit of rest time and move the dog to a cooler location, the dog could be suffering from heatstroke, which is a severe condition that you must treat immediately.
+On sweltering days, you should not exercise your dog outdoors or go on long walks.
+Read more about heatstroke below.